Basseybd/bellyband-visualizer/README.md

 # Setup

 First, you must run the BellyBand API web server.
-For the SQLite version, this can be done by running the following command in in the `/iot-sensor-framework/database` directory. :
+For the SQLite version, this can be done by running the following command in in the `/iot-sensor-framework/database` directory (https://github.com/drexelwireless/iot-sensor-framework). :

 ```
 $ ./server.sh